 As alluded to, specific practice will make an oilfield worker more skilled on that specific operation.
 We all know that daily work is not always routine.
-From time to time special issues arise and being familiar with less often happenings is a valuable skill.
+From time to time, special issues arise and being familiar with less often happenings is a valuable skill.
 Oilfield workers who have only been trained at the most basic level will have less capability to handle less frequent and more difficult issues.
 There will even be issues and challenges that have never occurred before.

 What happens in a situation where oilfield work is completely routine?
-In this case the worker is only experienced in doing routine work well and will not otherwise improve over time.
+In this case, the worker is only experienced in doing routine work well and will not otherwise improve over time.

 In another type of case we have seen oilfield workers that fail the same challenges again and again.
 When the signs of a problem show up the worker may ignore it.
 As the problem coalesces then once failed actions are again repeated.
-If the worker would only stop and reflect as to why this is happening then he could stop falling into the same trap over and over.
-Some hands, however, never reflect on their work and do not take the opportunity to improve.
+If the worker would only stop and reflect as to why this is happening, then he could stop falling into the same trap over and over.
+Some workers, however, never reflect on their work and do not take the opportunity to improve.
 Good training should elicit problems from the past and help integrate the lessons learned into their work practices and awareness going forward.